Memotech-Bill/MEMU/README.md

 * Raspberry Pi: A Linux build with the ability to use GPIO to connect additional hardware.
 * Bare-Metal Raspberry Pi: Runs without any operating system using the Circle library.
 * Microsoft Windows: Does not have DART or Network emulation.
+* WORK IN PROGRESS: Experimental version using SDL.
+SDL has experimental support for Wayland.
+  It may also provide a single source usable on Windows & Linux, including Networking.

 Work is still needed to clean the code.
 There are probably bugs, and there is certainly diagnostic code.